 Ms. Thomason is a voracious reader of both fiction and non-fiction and continues to write about the world around her.
 Her work has been featured in white papers, newsletters and blogs, but her ultimate “writing dream” is to publish a young adult novel series for middle-schoolers.
 Ms. Thomason spends most of her free time with her husband, Will, and their son, “Nate.”

-Ms. Thomason serves the ABFM on the Certification and Credentials Committees.
+Ms. Thomason serves the ABFM on the Professionalism Committee and the Certification Committee.